PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

         * AS path manipulation

 ### IX VM
-For the IX VM provided by KSKB, as well as the IX peering LAN, IX members can use it for network traffic exchange.
-Other types of use are prohibited.
+Regarding the IX VM provided by KSKB, as well as the IX peering LAN itself, IX members may only use it to exchange network traffic.
+Other types of use are not allowed.
-Including but not limited to the following restrictions
+Including but not limited to the following restrictions:

-* Comply with the laws of the Republic of China (Taiwan) and prohibit any action that may cause my computer to be seized by the police
+* You must comply with the laws of the Republic of China (Taiwan) and refrain from anly unlawful activety which may cause my hardware to be seized by the police.
 * Any operation involving "money" is **strictly prohibited**[^1].
-For example, game point card top-up, register related account.
-Or account opening/operation of financial-related webpages/programs.
+For example, Gameing point, card top-up, registering third-party account or account opening/operation of financial-related webpages/programs.
 * Personal use only, transfer/rental/commercial use is prohibited
-* Cyber attack is not allowed.
-Such as ARP attack, ARP hijacking, scan weak passwords, malicious exhaustion, DDoS, Trojan horses and interfere with the operation of other servers
+* Cyber attack are not allowed, such as ARP attack, ARP hijacking, scan weak passwords, malicious exhaustion, DDoS, Trojan horses and interfere with the operation of other networks and servers
 * Spam email, spam messages, spread Trojan horses, viruses (including referencing malicious files from other servers) are not allowed
-* Downloading or distributing copyrighted content using Torrents, BitTorrent, etc. is prohibited
+* Commiting copyright violations using Torrents, BitTorrent, etc. is not allowed.
-* Prohibit the use the net_speeder/finalspeed/kcptun, etc, any form of multiple packet sending tools that may interfere my home network, or let my web browsing is very lag.
+* I do not allow the use of the net_speeder/finalspeed/kcptun, etc, and any form of multiple packet sending tools that may interfere my home network, or let my web browsing slowing down.
 * Fair use terms applied for all resources.
 It is forbidden to consume/occupy CPU/network/bandwidth and other resources for a long time, such as `rclone transferring`/`crypto mining`, or any action that makes me feel my home network is very lag
 * Personal use is allowed.
-But use it for crawler/account registration, etc., which may cause my IP to be marked as a bot is not allowed
+But using it as crawler or for account registration, etc., which may cause my IP to be marked as a bot is not allowed
-* Must not hosting resource-consuming programs, such as online games, crypto mining.
-Or providing an open connection, such as a large file server.
+* You may not run resource-consuming programs, such as online games, crypto mining.
+It is not allowed to use our network as open proxy or for filesharing.

 ## Contact
 * mailto: ix@kskb.eu.org